rorygrieve/team-topologies-notes/notes.md

 ### 3 Types Of Domains
 1. Simple: Clear path of action
 2. Complicated: Changes need to be analysed
-3. Complex: Lots of experimenation and discovery
+3. Complex: Lots of experimentation and discovery

 ### Assigning Domains
-- Don't split responsbilities for a single large domain across several teams
+- Don't split responsibilities for a single large domain across several teams
 - Instead split up a large domain into sub-domains and assign to separate teams
 - A single team can handle two to three simple domains, though there is a danger they will get bored by their repetitive work
 - Teams assigned a complex domain should not work on any other domain